Spicy Chipotle Cheddar Bagels [Recipe]

 Bread, Breakfast, Food, Lunch, Recipes, Savoury / Monday, June 18th, 2018

-This recipe is a much hotter version of my Jalapeño Cheddar Bagels (which are surprisingly a lot more about the jalapeño flavour than heat).
+This recipe for chipotle cheddar bagels is a much hotter version of my Jalapeño Cheddar Bagels (which are surprisingly a lot more about the jalapeño flavour than heat).
 That said, if you’re a fan of spicy– these are the bagels for you!
 The spice level isn’t overwhelmingly hot, granted; but definitely enough to make your mouth tingle a little, and definitely hotter when eaten in conjunction with drinking a cup of hot coffee or tea.

 I made them alongside 6 other kinds of bagels for my family, and although my taste-testers all hemmed and hawed a lot in giving me a defined opinion on their “Favourite” bagel, I most often heard this one elected as a possible choice for the best bagel, and just as often heard the sound of these cheesy bagels sizzling in the toaster in the kitchen.
 They are delicious – and like my other bagel recipes, surprisingly fast and simple to make.